09ubberboy90/ur_robotiq/README.md

 This package also publishes a recalculated joint state for the gripper based on the reported opening distance.

+## Requirement

+- ROS2 (tested on galactic)

 ## Installation
-Clone this repository and build it into your ros workspace
+Clone this repository and build it into your ros workspace using `colcon build`.
+Make sure to source the workspace before using.

 ## License
 This software is released under MIT liscence.